Family of bride from Charlotte killed in SC golf cart wreck files lawsuit

 According to court documents obtained by Queen City News, the husband, Aric Hutchinson, has filed the suit on behalf of the estate of Samantha Miller.

-The Crab Shack, Snapper Jacks, El Gallo Bar & Grill, The Drop In Bar & Deli, and Taco Boy are among the defendants listed in the court filing, records showed.
+Records showed that the Crab Shack, Snapper Jacks, El Gallo Bar & Grill, The Drop-In Bar & Deli, and Taco Boy are among the defendants listed in the court filing.

-A 25-year-old woman is facing charges after a crash killed one and injured three on Folly Beach Friday night.
+A 25-year-old woman faces charges after a crash killed one and injured three on Folly Beach Friday night.

 According to Folly Beach Police, suspect Jamie Lee Komoroski was driving 65mph when she rear-ended a golf car carrying four people.

-The lawsuit accuses the businesses of not knowing when to cut Komoroski off from drinking and that she was visibly intoxicated at each of these venues.
+The lawsuit accuses the businesses of not knowing when to cut Komoroski off from drinking and that she was visibly intoxicated at each venue.

-Komoroski ‘slurred and staggered’ her way through each of the venues, the plaintiffs stated.
+The plaintiffs stated that Komoroski ‘slurred and staggered’ her way through each of the venues.